-CAMA Wetlands 1.
+1. CAMA Wetlands

-- CAMA wetlands are those lands which are subject to regular or periodic flooding and bear characteristic vegetation or as defined in the State Administrative Code described as any salt marsh or other marsh subject to regular or occasional flooding by tides, including wind tides provided this shall exclude hurricane or tropical storm tides. - b.
-Where any lot or site includes an area of CAMA wetlands, as determined by on-site evaluation by the Division of Coastal Management Staff, the wetland area shall not be counted as part of the minimum square footage required of any lot for development. - CAMA wetlands can be credited towards passive open space set-aside requirements in Section C. <>, Open Space Set-Aside.
+- a.
+CAMA wetlands are those lands which are subject to regular or periodic flooding and bear characteristic vegetation or as defined in the State Administrative Code described as any salt marsh or other marsh subject to regular or occasional flooding by tides, including wind tides provided this shall exclude hurricane or tropical storm tides. - b.
+Where any lot or site includes an area of CAMA wetlands, as determined by on-site evaluation by the Division of Coastal Management Staff, the wetland area shall not be counted as part of the minimum square footage required of any lot for development. - c.
+CAMA wetlands can be credited towards passive open space set-aside requirements in Section <>, Open Space Set-Aside.

-Designated 404 Wetlands 2.
+2. Designated 404 Wetlands

-- Where any lot or site includes an area of designated 404 wetlands, as delineated by the U.S. Army Corps of Engineers, the wetland area may be counted as part of the minimum square footage required of any lot for development. - CAMA wetlands can be credited towards passive open space set-aside requirements in Section b. <>, Open Space Set-Aside. - Any subdivision that includes designated 404 wetlands shall include a note indicating the C. presence of such wetlands on the final plat.
+Where any lot or site includes an area of designated 404 wetlands, as delineated by the U.S. Army Corps of Engineers, the wetland area may be counted as part of the minimum square footage required of any lot for development.

-This section includes the standards for wetlands from Section 151.232, Design Standards and Criteria [for a major subdivision], in the current ordinance.
+159 This section includes the standards for wetlands from Section 151.232, Design Standards and Criteria [for a major subdivision], in the current ordinance.
 The current provisions do not allow CAMA wetlands to be credited towards open space requirements, however these proposed open space set-aside standards in article 151.7: Environmental Provisions, do allow CAMA wetlands to be credited towards passive open space set-aside requirements.
 The standards in this subsection have been revised for consistency with the draft provisions in Article 151.7.

-6.1.5 Access to Lots153F
+6.1.5 Access to Lots159F